jameshfisher/jameshfisher.com/_posts/2017-03-02-submitting-app-build-to-itunes-connect.md

   - xcode
   - ios
 taggedAt: '2024-03-26'
+summary: >-
+  To submit a macOS app build to iTunes Connect, archive the app in Xcode, enable App Sandbox, then upload the build.
 ---

 I'm releasing Vidrio, a macOS app, to the Mac App Store.
 Part of the process is to submit a build of the application to iTunes Connect.
 Here's how.